Analysis features on Signals#

 Warning

-This feature assumes that the signal is a filter response, already expressed in dB.
+This feature requires that the signal is expressed in decibels (dB).

 Contrast#